akkhaan371-svg/DSA-Inventory-Project/README.md

 ## ⚠️ Known Limitations / Notes

-* Currently, duplicate IDs are not prevented.
+* Duplicate IDs are not prevented.
-* Items are not stored permanently; all data is lost when the program exits.
+* Items are lost when the program exits (no file storage).
 * Simple console interface (no GUI).

 ---